 Facts about Surrogacy

 - Laws surrounding surrogacy vary from state to state.

 - In 1976, the first contract was written between intended parents and a surrogate.

-The cost of using a surrogate mother to build your family is dependent on a range of factors, including agency fees, surrogate mother compensation, medical costs and legal fees.
-Generally, surrogacy fees can run between $65,000 - $100,000.
+The cost of using a gestational carrier to build your family is dependent on a range of factors, including agency fees, surrogate mother compensation, medical costs and legal fees.
+Generally, fees can run between $65,000 – $100,000.
 We would be happy to answer any financial questions you have regarding surrogacy and reproductive care.

 What Are the Surrogacy Laws in New England?